 - Copy the hexadecimal code in the full volume of GPT and paste into your notepad (in my case, I have 0x73A000000).

 To dump your MediaTek’s device full stock ROM, you’ll repeat step 3, the start address still remains 0x0, however, we’ll be using the new length value gotten from the full volume GPT.
 Follow the steps below:

-- Open SP flash tool one last time, still on the readback tab.
+- Open the SP flash tool one last time, still on the readback tab.

 - Double-click on the added property and select the destination to save the file.
 Name the file Stock ROM and save.

-- One the readback block address window, set the region to EMMC_USER, start address 0x0 and enter the values gotten from full volume of GPT as length.
+- On the readback block address window, set the region to EMMC_USER, start address 0x0 and enter the values gotten from the full volume of GPT as length.